ivy-net/ivynet-docs/old_mds/APISpecification.md

 **Method:** `GET`

-**Description:** Retrieves all Ivynet deployed AVS's that need an update
+**Description:** Retrieves all Ivynet deployed AVSs that need an update

 **Response:**